 35.8.5 Traffic delivery

-An (#11109)R-TWT scheduling AP or a member R-TWT scheduled STA that has initiated or participated in a frame exchange during (#13012)an R-TWT SP shall ensure QoS Data frames of R-TWT TID(s), to be first delivered during the R-TWT SPs.
-In a trigger-enabled R-TWT SP, when scheduling the transmission of Trigger frames, the R-TWT scheduling AP shall first trigger member R-TWT scheduled STAs to facilitate them to first deliver their QoS Data frames of R-TWT UL TID(s), if any.
+An (#11109)R-TWT scheduling AP or a member R-TWT scheduled STA that has initiated or participated in a frame exchange during (#13012)an R-TWT SP shall ensure QoS Data frames of R-TWT TID(s), especially the QoS Data frames of R-TWT TID(s) whose allowable transmission delay (if available) is expected to be expired or about to expire, to be first delivered during the R-TWT SPs.
+In a trigger-enabled R-TWT SP, when scheduling the transmission of Trigger frames, the R-TWT scheduling AP shall first trigger member R-TWT scheduled STAs to facilitate them to first deliver their QoS Data frames of R-TWT UL TID(s), especially the QoS Data frames of R-TWT TID(s) whose allowable transmission delay (if available) is expected to be expired or about to expire, if any.

 NOTE—The (#11109)R-TWT scheduling AP might still include the 12 LSB of the AID of a STA that is not a member of this R-TWT SP in Trigger frame(s) transmitted in trigger-enabled SPs.